Nero: Martyrdoms of Peter and Paul

-The first text to suggest that Nero ordered the execution of an apostle is a letter by Clement to the Corinthians traditionally dated to around AD 96.
-The apocryphal Ascension of Isaiah, a Christian writing from the 2nd century, says, "the slayer of his mother, who himself (even) this king, will persecute the plant which the Twelve Apostles of the Beloved have planted.
-Of the Twelve one will be delivered into his hands"; this is interpreted as referring to Nero.
+The earliest evidence suggesting that Nero ordered the execution of an apostle is found in the First Epistle of Clement, which was sent to the Christian community in Corinth and is traditionally dated c.
+AD 96.
+The apocryphal Ascension of Isaiah, a Christian text from the 2nd century, relates, "the slayer of his mother, who himself (even) this king, will persecute the plant which the Twelve Apostles of the Beloved have planted.
+Of the Twelve one will be delivered into his hands"—this is interpreted as referring to Nero.

 Bishop Eusebius of Caesarea (c.
-275–339) was the first to write explicitly that Paul was beheaded and Peter crucified in Rome during the reign of Nero.
-He states that Nero's persecution led to Peter and Paul's deaths, but that Nero did not give any specific orders.
-However, several other accounts going back to the first century have Paul surviving his two years in Rome and travelling to Hispania, before facing trial in Rome again prior to his death.
+275–339) was the first to report that Paul the Apostle was beheaded and Peter was crucified in Rome during the reign of Nero.
+He claims Nero's persecution resulted in the deaths of Peter and Paul, but without specific orders.
+However, first-century accounts suggest Paul survived his two years in Rome, traveled to Hispania, and was tried again in Rome before his death.

-Peter is first said to have been crucified specifically upside-down in Rome during Nero's reign (but not by Nero) in the apocryphal Acts of Peter (c.
+Peter is said to have been crucified upside-down in Rome during Nero's reign in the apocryphal Acts of Peter (c.
 200).
-The account ends with Paul still alive and Nero abiding by God's command not to persecute any more Christians.
+The account ends with Paul still alive and Nero abiding by God's command not to persecute Christians any longer.
 By the fourth century, a number of writers were stating that Nero killed Peter and Paul.